npm-simplified/simplified/docs/content-type.md

 -- (string) `status`

-The status of the content type.
-Options are **active**|**inactive**.
-Default is *active*.
+The content type status.
+Statuses are *active* | *inactive*.

 -- (boolean) `hierarchical`

-Whether a content of the content type can have children.
+Set to true to allow hierarchy to the contents of the content type.

 -- (boolean) `archive`

-Whether contents of the content type are archive for public users.
+Set to true to enable public archive page, listing the contents of the content type.

 -- (boolean) `page`

-Whether an individual content of the content type is publicly viewable.
+Set to true to have content of the content type have individual pages.

 -- (boolean) `comments`

-Whether users may leave comments to the content of the content type.
+Set to true to allow comments posted to the content of the content type.
+Comments can also be disabled per content.

 -- (boolean) `rest`

-Whether contents of the content type are accessible via REST API.
+Set to true to let contents of the content type queryable via REST API.

 -- (string) `archiveTitle`